Skip to main content

 The customer service platform from Salesforce provides agents with an omnichannel workspace for customer support.
 Agents can view each ticket’s relevant context within their workspace, including customer contact details, prior interactions, and purchase history.
 The Swarming feature lets teams collaborate on cases by adding agents with specific skills to a dedicated Slack channel.

 Salesforce Service Cloud lets agents customize workflows and automatically route tickets to the right support agent.
-Additionally, reporting and analytics features with prebuilt dashboards allow management to monitor team performance across channels.
-Reports can also include Swarming metrics like top responders and the percentage of open and closed cases.
+Additionally, reporting and analytics features with pre-built dashboards allow management to monitor team performance across channels.
+Sales teams can also integrate the Service Cloud with other Salesforce capabilities to assist in the lead generation and closing pipeline.

 Just note that Salesforce can be complex and may take users longer to learn.
 Because Salesforce isn’t exclusively a CX tool and offers a product suite for sales and marketing, businesses looking to level up their customer service may find it easier to achieve their goals with software specializing in the customer experience.

-Pricing: Plans start at $25 per user/month.
-30-day free trial available.
+Pricing: Plans start at $25 per user/month, billed annually.
+A 30-day free trial is available.

 4. Front